-N7522 Advanced Research Elective: Qualitative Data Collection
+N7522 Advanced Research Elective: Qualitative Data Collection related to qualitative research.

-This course focuses on qualitative research perspectives, methods, and techniques.
-The course is intended for students who have had some previous course work or experience related to qualitative research.
 This course provides opportunity for practical application on techniques used in collecting qualitative data.
 The course stresses interview techniques, fieldwork including participant observation, and other forms of data collection.
 During this course students will engage in experiences gathering and initial analysis of interviews and fieldwork.
 Students will critique the methods and the quality data collected.
 The course will utilize both in-class didactic and seminar activities as well as on-line discussions.
 Students are expected to actively participate in discussions of class materials as well as critiques of each other's work.
 These discussions will take place in both the classroom and on-line.
-Students will apply course content to an research plan.
+Students will apply course content to a research plan.